-Over the last six years I’ve went through a lot of Bicycles.
-When I first started Bicycling again, I automatically went with what I was use to.
+Over the last six years I’ve went through a lot of bicycles.
+When I started bicycling again, I automatically went with what I was use to.
 I built up a single speed chromoly BMX.
-As a kid this is all that I rode, because at the time, there weren’t many choices available.
+As a kid this is all that I rode, because then, there weren’t many choices available.
 You were either stuck with a heavy BMX or a crappy ten speed road bike.
-I had no idea what the best Bicycle for commuting was, because I had no idea how things have changed since I left the big bad Bicycle world.
+I had no idea what the best bicycle for commuting was, because I had no idea how things have changed since I left the big bad bicycle world.

 The Hybrid Bicycle Changed Everything

 The BMX was modern and light, but rode horribly.
 There wasn’t much leg room, even with the extended seat post.
 And the fat tires had massive amounts of rolling resistance.
 Hills and winds made it feel like trying to cycle on fly paper.
 I’d barely go a mile, and was already out of breath and sweating.
 Plus my legs were burning like hell.
 This madness went on for a couple of years until I woke up and did something about it.

 When I discovered hybrid bicycles, it was the equivalent of cavemen discovering fire.
 Everything changed for the better.
 No more barely being able to walk after a ride.
 I not only had leg room, but also wasn’t out of breath.
 The hybrid had gears to help fight through wind and up hills.
 And on the flats, I was able to switch to higher gears for speed.
 Instead of tapping out after a mile or two, I felt like I could keep riding forever.

 The Raleigh hybrid had a lot of great features.
 It had 24 gears making it able to tackle any type of terrain.
 700c wheels with puncture resistant tires.
 And an aluminum frame that was weather resistant against rain and snow.
 No matter what type of conditions I threw at this bicycle, it was able to conquer it.